- New Patient Diagnostic Evaluation

 The Proven Technique

 For years, crowns have been constructed to restore the function of damaged teeth.
 Today, crowns can be created to look exactly like your natural teeth.
 Porcelain is often baked onto a durable metal shell.
 The porcelain is colored or shaded to blend in with your natural teeth.
 The damaged, natural tooth is reduced in size so the crown can cover or “cap” the damaged area without appearing too large or out of place.
 A non-removable bridge uses crowns on adjacent teeth to support an artificial replacement tooth.
 If the teeth on either side of the gap are healthy and in good condition, they can easily be used as anchors for the bridge.
 The crowns are connected to a replica of the missing tooth.
 This replacement tooth “bridges” the gap between your teeth and restores function while improving appearance.
+Learn about Teeth In A Day® Treatment and Computer Guided Dental Implant Treatment.
+Many people have been told that they do not have enough bone for dental implants.
+The No Bone Solution may be an option.

 A removable prosthesis, such as customized complete dentures, can restore function and appearance in the mouth as well as the surrounding facial tissues.
 If several teeth can be saved, dentures may be made to fit over the roots of these teeth.
 The “overdentures” preserve bone and greatly increase denture stability.
 In many individuals, dental implants can offer a patient an overdenture with far more stability that traditional dentures.
 More importantly, patients who have had dentures can enjoy non-removable replacement teeth, built upon implants.
 These function as well as, and sometimes better than, the original natural teeth.